*Frequently asked questions*

 God is trying to speak to everyone, but only a few hear Him and respond to Him.
 If we sincerely seek to hear Him, we will be making efforts to read His word and listen to anointed messages.
 Then we can hear Him (Je.29:13).
 When we hear Him we must believe, by humbly submitting to Him and accepting in our heart what He says.

 God gives grace to the humble (Jas.4:6).
 Humility is a condition for receiving everything from God, including faith.
-It is because of this that, statistically speaking, there are more people who are rich in faith among those who are poor according to the world in terms of money, education, status, abilities, etc. In both cases where Jesus praised someone for faith, the persons recognised their own smallness and inability, and placed all their confidence in God (Mt.8:5-10;15:22-28).
+It is because of this that, statistically speaking, there are more people who are rich in faith among those who are poor according to the world in terms of money, education, status, abilities, etc. (Jas.2:5).
+In both cases where Jesus praised someone for faith, the persons recognised their own smallness and inability, and placed all their confidence in God (Mt.8:5-10;15:22-28).
+Secondly we must be willing to take action based on what we believe (Jn.7:17).
+In other words, we must not just accumulate knowledge in our minds and assume that we have faith.

-5. I think I have faith.
-But still things don't happen the way they are supposed to happen as the Bible says.
+7. I think I have faith.
+But still things don't happen the way they are supposed to happen according to the Bible.
 Why?

 The Bible tells us many things about God and about how we are supposed to live and what we can expect to experience.
 But many times we tend to take just some portions of the Bible and expect certain things to happen, without realising that there are other things also which we ought to take into consideration.
 For example, we tend to hold on to some promise from God without realising that they are given only for certain types of people who fulfil certain conditions.
 For example, if we want to receive forgiveness of sins we have to repent and also believe in Jesus.
 If we only 'believe' without repenting, how can we expect God to fulfil His promise?